mlrepa/monitoring-for-modern-ai-and-mlops/tutorial.md

 While the layers above apply to all ML, "Modern AI" applications like Large Language Models (LLMs), Autonomous Agents, and Retrieval-Augmented Generation (RAG) systems introduce specific monitoring challenges and metrics due to their complexity, non-deterministic nature, and handling of unstructured data.

-*   **Data Integrity & Quality:** Beyond tabular feature drift, monitoring involves:
+- **Data Integrity & Quality:** Beyond tabular feature drift, monitoring involves:
-    *   **Prompt/Query Characteristics:** Drift in prompt length, style, complexity, or topics.
+  - **Prompt/Query Characteristics:** Drift in prompt length, style, complexity, or topics.
-    *   **Bias Detection:** Identifying potential biases in input prompts or external data sources.
+  - **Bias Detection:** Identifying potential biases in input prompts or external data sources.
-    *   **Context Relevance (RAG):** Ensuring retrieved documents are relevant, fresh, and high-quality.
+  - **Context Relevance (RAG):** Ensuring retrieved documents are relevant, fresh, and high-quality.
-    *   **Unstructured Data Issues:** Monitoring quality of text data, documents, or other unstructured inputs.
+  - **Unstructured Data Issues:** Monitoring quality of text data, documents, or other unstructured inputs.
 This often involves analyzing text properties or embeddings.
-*   **AI Model Performance:** Traditional metrics are often insufficient.
+- **AI Model Performance:** Traditional metrics are often insufficient.
 Key concerns and metrics include:
-    *   **Generation Quality:** Fluency, coherence, factual consistency (especially for RAG), toxicity, style drift.
+  - **Generation Quality:** Fluency, coherence, factual consistency (especially for RAG), toxicity, style drift.
-    *   **Hallucination Rate:** Tracking how often the model generates factually incorrect or nonsensical information.
+  - **Hallucination Rate:** Tracking how often the model generates factually incorrect or nonsensical information.
-    *   **Task Success (Agents):** Measuring if the agent successfully completes multi-step instructions.
+  - **Task Success (Agents):** Measuring if the agent successfully completes multi-step instructions.
-    *   **Efficiency & Cost:** Monitoring token usage, API call volume, and computational costs.
+  - **Efficiency & Cost:** Monitoring token usage, API call volume, and computational costs.
-    *   **Bias in Outputs:** Detecting if generated text or agent actions exhibit unfair biases.
+  - **Bias in Outputs:** Detecting if generated text or agent actions exhibit unfair biases.
-    *   **Evaluation:** Often relies on subjective human evaluation, LLM-as-a-judge techniques, or specialized benchmarks.
+  - **Evaluation:** Often relies on subjective human evaluation, LLM-as-a-judge techniques, or specialized benchmarks.
 Quantitative metrics like Perplexity, BLEU, ROUGE, and specialized RAG metrics (Context Relevance, Groundedness, Answer Relevance) are also used.
-*   **ML Observability:** Gaining insight into the step-by-step execution of Agents or the retrieval and generation process in RAG is crucial for debugging and understanding behavior.
+- **ML Observability:** Gaining insight into the step-by-step execution of Agents or the retrieval and generation process in RAG is crucial for debugging and understanding behavior.
 Tracing the flow of data and control through complex pipelines is key.

 ### Monitoring Paradigms: Batch vs. Online

 ML monitoring can be implemented using different paradigms depending on the application's needs and the availability of data/labels:

-*   **Batch Monitoring:** This is suitable for systems where predictions are generated in batches (e.g., daily reports, weekly recommendations) or when ground truth labels are available with a delay.
+- **Batch Monitoring:** This is suitable for systems where predictions are generated in batches (e.g., daily reports, weekly recommendations) or when ground truth labels are available with a delay.
 Monitoring checks are run periodically on collected data chunks.
 This approach is versatile and often simpler to implement.
-*   **Online (Real-time) Monitoring:** This is necessary for low-latency, real-time prediction services (e.g., fraud detection, personalized recommendations).
+- **Online (Real-time) Monitoring:** This is necessary for low-latency, real-time prediction services (e.g., fraud detection, personalized recommendations).
 Metrics are computed continuously or near real-time from live request/response data streams.
 This requires more sophisticated infrastructure for data ingestion and processing.

 Understanding the appropriate paradigm is crucial for designing the monitoring system.

-Okay, I'll fix the formatting to combine all rows into a single table and correct the "Covered Here?" status for Great Expectations.

 ### Popular Open-Source Tools for ML Monitoring